 Monarchs Announce Roster Move

-MANCHESTER, N.H. - Manchester Monarchs Head Coach and Director of Hockey Operations, Rich Seeley, announced today that Ed Wittchow has been recalled from loan by the Springfield Thunderbirds (AHL).
+MANCHESTER, N.H. - Manchester Monarchs Head Coach and Director of Hockey Operations, Rich Seeley, announced today that Travis Armstrong has been signed to a Standard Player Contract.

 The Monarchs are the ECHL affiliate of the National Hockey League's Los Angeles Kings and the American Hockey League's Ontario Reign.